top of page

 5. Surviving Spies

-The ruler must be willing to pay and reward the spies.
+When employing spies, the ruler must be willing to pay and reward the spies.

 The ruler and the general must have wisdom and knowledge when employing spies.